JHagser/IKFF/README.md

 A set of Creative Commons icons

+2 text files of which one .gitattributes allows the storage of large TIFF files

+2 PDF files of the project report and an appendix to the project report

 This README file

-A PDF file of the project report.

 Responsible for the repository are: